The High Velocity Innovation Challenge: Choosing Which Inventions to Pursue.

 Ask Yourself the Right Questions

-If you’re a high-velocity inventor, here are some critical questions to help guide your decisions:
+If you’re a high-velocity inventor, here are some key questions to help you decide what to do:

 Embracing High-Speed Innovation